Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plant evolution & pollinator game.md

 **Biology**

 **Active** (Experiment has working equipment at the time of last update, and is available for events.)

 <!--- End Tags (DO NOT REMOVE THIS COMMENT) --->

 <br/>

 ## Equipment Needed

-- Evolution of plants: timeline on green mat, plant fossils, ginkgo leaves, set of cardboard tiles
+- Evolution of plants: timeline on green mat, plant fossils (some of these usually live in Rocks and Fossils, but you can borrow them), ginkgo leaves, set of cardboard tiles
-- Pollinator game: game tiles (x16) *Note, all pictures with copyrights or courtesy to someone other than CHaOS were sourced from Wikimedia Commons.
-The remaining 3 now belong to CHaOS.*
+- Pollinator game: game tiles (x16) _Note, all pictures with copyrights or courtesy to someone other than CHaOS were sourced from Wikimedia Commons.
+The remaining 3 now belong to CHaOS._
 - Fresh, real plant specimens may be collected beforehand.

 <br/>

 ## Experiment Explanation

-**Evolution of plants**
+### Evolution of plants

 A lot happened to allow cyanobacteria to evolve into the wide range of land plants we see today.
 This timeline shows some of the main points and key developments that give rise to modern plants

 Expansion of the main points on the timeline (with tile number):